phoenixframework/phoenix_live_dashboard/guides/metrics.md

 ## Configure Metrics

-The LiveDashboard integrates with `:telemetry` converting each  `Telemetry.Metrics` to a beatiful, real-time chart.
+The LiveDashboard integrates with `:telemetry` converting each  `Telemetry.Metrics` to a beautiful, real-time chart.

 The following table shows how `Telemetry.Metrics` metrics map to LiveDashboard charts: